SanderMertens/flecs/docs/FAQ.md

 No. Flecs provides an efficient way to store your game data and run game logic, but beyond that it does not provide the features you would typically expect in a game engine, such as rendering, input management, physics and so on.

 ### Why is Flecs written in C?
 One of the main goals of Flecs is portability.
 Even though new operating systems support the most recent (and future!) versions of the C and C++ language standards, Flecs is used in a number of legacy systems that do not support modern C/C++.
-Additionally, the C API is easier to embed in existing frameworks and languages as it provides low-level untyped acces to component arrays, and doesn't require wrapping of template-heavy APIs.
+Additionally, the C API is easier to embed in existing frameworks and languages as it provides low-level untyped access to component arrays, and doesn't require wrapping of template-heavy APIs.

 ### Should I use the C or C++ API?
 It depends.
 The C++ API is slightly easier to work with as it reduces the amount of boilerplate code significantly.
 On the other hand, the C API is easier to embed in other frameworks and can more easily be ported to different platforms.